dai-shi/blog/content/posts/redux-meets-hooks-for-non-redux-users-a-small-concrete-example-with-reactive-react-redux/index.md

 #### .src/components/VisibleTodoList.tsx

-We don't have `mapStateToProps` nor selectors.
+We don't have `mapStateToProps` or selectors.
 `getVisibleTodos` is simply called in render.

 ```jsx